midlantica/LovelyBunchOfCoconuts/content/grifts/eco-socialism.md

 ---
 title: 'Eco-Socialism'
-claim: 'Eco-Socialism'
+grift: 'Eco-Socialism'
-translation: 'Poverty for the planet.'
+decode: 'Poverty for the planet.'
 ---